waleCloud/me/content/blog/we're-not-close-to-AGI-just-yet/index.md

 The first iteration of this we've seen with MCPs, function and tool callings, the next iteration will be agency for the agents with less and less human inputs.

-comes next the AWO - Autonomous Worker Operators.
+What comes next is what I term AWO - Autonomous Worker Operators.
+What is AWO?
+I will more on this in the next article.